 ElasticLens

-// Starts just like Scout - add a trait, search your models.User::search('loves espressos');// Except you're not limited to basic text search.User::viaIndex() ->searchPhrase('ice bathing') ->where('status', 'active') ->whereNestedObject('logs', function ($query) { $query->where('logs.country', 'Norway'); }) ->orderByDesc('created_at') ->paginate(10);// Geo queries.
+// Add a trait.
+Search your models.User::search('loves espressos');// Except you're not stuck with basic text search.User::viaIndex() ->searchPhrase('loves espressos') ->where('status', 'active') ->where('logs.country', 'Norway') ->orderByDesc('created_at') ->paginate(10);// Geo queries.
 Fuzzy matching.
 Regex.
 Aggregations.
-On your Laravel models.User::viaIndex() ->filterGeoPoint('home.location', '5km', [40.7128, -74.0060]) ->orderByGeo('home.location', [40.7128, -74.0060]) ->get();Scout gives you a search box behind a black box.
+On your Laravel models.User::viaIndex() ->whereGeoDistance('home.location', '5km', [40.7128, -74.0060]) ->orderByGeo('home.location', [40.7128, -74.0060]) ->get();Scout gives you a search box behind a black box.
 ElasticLens gives you a search engine you can open up.

 The Query Boundary

-User::viaIndex() // Gateway: enter Elasticsearch scope ->searchTerm('david') // ← full-text search ->where('state', 'active') // ← familiar Eloquent syntax ->whereNestedObject('logs', // ← search across embedded relations fn ($q) => $q->where('logs.country', 'Norway') ) ->orderByDesc('created_at') // ← ordering, pagination, aggregations ->paginate(10); // Returns: Paginator of User modelsEverything between viaIndex() and get()/paginate() is the Elasticsearch query builder - the same one from the Laravel-Elasticsearch package.
-Full-text search, geo queries, fuzzy matching, regex, nested objects, aggregations, highlighting - all of it.
+User::viaIndex() // Cross into Elasticsearch ->searchTerm('max') // full-text search ->where('state', 'active') // familiar Eloquent syntax ->where('logs.country', 'Norway') // query embedded relations with dot notation ->orderByDesc('created_at') // ordering, pagination, aggregations ->paginate(10); // Returns: Paginator of User modelsEverything between viaIndex() and get()/paginate() is the Elasticsearch query builder from Laravel-Elasticsearch.
+Full-text search, geo queries, fuzzy matching, regex, nested objects, aggregations, highlighting.
+All of it.

 Embed Relationships Into Your Index